 It seems to me there are two wrong reactions to emotional, demonstrative worship.
 One is to be condescending and say, “That’s phony!
 God can’t be pleased with that; it’s not done decently and in order.”
 However, romance is a wonderful stage of a developing relationship, and we ought to rejoice with those who are falling in love with the Lord.
 Jesus commended the woman so overcome with love that she washed His feet with her tears and dried them with her hair.

 Yet, while spiritual enthusiasm is refreshing, it’s wrong to conclude that the more expressive love God more deeply than those whose worship is restrained.
 Some of the most dedicated Christians I know are reserved in the manner they express your love for god.
 Their many years of faithful service to Christ is ample proof of their love for the Lord.

 God makes it clear in His Word that He measures our love for Him by our obedience to His commands, not the public display of affection.
-For example, John 14:23-24: “Jesus replied, ‘If anyone loves me, he will obey my teaching.
+How do we show our love for God?
+John 14:23-24: “Jesus replied, ‘If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him.
 He who does not love me will not obey my teaching.’”

 Reflecting on relationships

 Samuel told King Saul, “To obey is better than sacrifice” (1 Samuel 15:22).
 Jesus said simply, “If you love me, keep my commandments” (John 14:15).
 That leaves us with simple questions: Do you put Christ first?
 Do you sacrifice for the needy?
 Do you guard your speech?
 Do you worship regularly?
 Are you faithful to your mate?

 One preacher told an excited audience, “I don’t care how loud you shout or how high you jump as long as when you land, you walk straight.”